FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### ethip6-ip6scale20k
 1c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k
 2c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k
-4c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
 1c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 2c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
-4c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 ### mellanox-cx556a
 #### rdma-core
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6base
 2c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6base
-4c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6base
 ##### ethip6-ip6scale20k
 1c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
 2c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
-4c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
 1c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
 2c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
-4c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
 ##### ethip6-ip6scale200k
 1c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
 2c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
-4c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
 ##### ethip6-ip6scale200k-rnd
 1c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
 2c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
-4c AND 78b AND mrr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
 ## ./ip6_tunnels
 ## ./l2
 ### intel-x710